7 new COVID-19 cases reported…. Latest stats from Meigs, Mason, Gallia - Pomeroy Daily Sentinel

 Ohio

-ODH reported a 24-hour change of 566 new cases on Monday (21-day average of 1,041), bringing Ohio’s overall case count since the beginning of the pandemic to 1,097,866 cases.
-There were 88 new hospitalizations (21-day average of 97) and eight new ICU admissions (21-day average of 11).
-On Monday, zero deaths were reported (since Friday), with a 21-day average of 20 deaths.
+ODH reported a 24-hour change of 987 new cases on Wednesday (21-day average of 993), bringing Ohio’s overall case count since the beginning of the pandemic to 1,099,580 cases.
+There were 97 new hospitalizations (21-day average of 91) and 18 new ICU admissions (21-day average of 10).
+On Wednesday, zero deaths were reported (since Tuesday), with a 21-day average of 19 deaths.
 As announced earlier this year, ODH will only be reporting deaths approximately twice per week, those updates have typically been made on Tuesday and Friday.

 Ohio’s cases per 100,000 population for the past two weeks fell to 90.7 on Thursday, down from 119.9 the previous week.
 This number is updated each Thursday.